Garry Gillard > genealogy > death certificates

 This page will bring together in one place some family death certificates.
 I'll show here reduced images and also type out some of the details, as my copy might be more legible than the one you see.
 You can click on the small image to see a larger one.
 And then click Back to come back to this page.

-He was 69 years old and his profession is said here to be that of bootmaker, tho we know of course that he was a miner for many years in the Yundamindra region, and mainly at Linden.
+He was 69 years old and his profession is said here to be that of bootmaker, tho we know that he was a miner for many years in the Yundamindra region, and mainly at Linden.
 The cause of death is shown to have been morbus cordis (heart disease) and hemiplegia (paralysis on one side, probably due to a stroke).

-His father, Thomas Hill, is said to be a stonemason, and his mother was Sarah Fox, and was born in Tasmania, having lived in Western Australia for twenty years [which of course means that he arrived here about 1904 - tho in the family it is believed he came here in 1899].
+His father, Thomas Hill, is said to be a stonemason, and his mother was Sarah Fox, and was born in Tasmania, having lived in Western Australia for twenty years [which means that he arrived here about 1904 - tho in the family it is believed he came here in 1899].

 He was interred 5 November 1924 in the Anglican Cemetery [that is, that section of it] Karrakatta.
 He married Margaret Roberts [see the next certificate] in [Emerald Hill] Melbourne Victoria when he was 32 years of age [in fact they were 22, having been born 1855 and married 1877].